sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

 }
 ~~~

-## Configuration attributes {#configuration-attributes}
+### Configuration attributes {#configuration-attributes}

-The Sensu configuration attributes defined at the "root" scope are as follows
+The Sensu configuration attributes defined at the top level scope are as follows
 (these attributes live at the top level of their respective JSON documents):

 rabbitmq